 SNOW CONDITIONS: With decent predicted snow totals and moderate wind, expect wind transported snow throughout mid-upper elevations of the mountain.
 Areas of scouring and exposed frozen bed surface may be present.
 Many parties have begun choosing route options other than the pearly gates to avoid a thinning snow bridge and increased bergschrund hazard.

 MOUNTAIN HAZARDS.
 Many hazards can exist on Mt.
 Hood.
 Some of these include:

 Avalanches: Snowpack conditions and stability can change rapidly in spring and early summer.
 Your ability to identify avalanche terrain and assess snowpack stability, along with your beacon, probe, and shovel, are often crucial for reasonably safe travel on Mt.
 Hood.
 The NWAC avalanche forecast season has ended.

 Glacial features: Crevasses and other glacial features are starting to be visible, including openings in the bergschrund adjacent to the upper Hogsback.
 Many are likely still masked by recent or winter snow.
 Mount Hood is heavily glaciated, and these glacial hazards can be found on many climbing routes.

-Long, sliding falls: Relatively cold temperatures may result in minimal softening of refrozen this weekend.
+Long, sliding falls: Cold temperatures may result in very firm surfaces in wind scoured areas this weekend.
 Refrozen snow conditions allow long, sliding falls that are difficult or impossible to arrest and have resulted in many fatalities.
 Consider the consequence of such a fall in any terrain you consider climbing or descending.

 Glissading: Glissading has its time and place but also results in many accidents on Cascade volcanoes.
 Be sure the snow is sufficiently soft to allow speed control and assess the consequence of a sliding fall in your terrain if considering a glissade.
 Remove crampons to avoid potential serious lower leg injury.